the research

 1.1 PATTERN ANALYSIS

 Theme reoccurrence within and across all thinking schools.
-Calibrated.
+What’s same, what’s different.
+Why?

 1.2 RELATIONSHIPS